bet4a/d3wiki/Pack-Layout.md

 }
 ```

 The value accessor is invoked for each input data element, and must return a number representing the numeric value of the node.
 This value is used to set the area of each circle proportionally to the value.
-However, note that circle size is strictly comparable only to other nodes at the same depth in the hierarchy, as there is typically wasted space between packed child circles and their parent.
+However, note that circle size is strictly comparable only between leaf nodes; internal nodes cannot be compared accurately, as there is empty space between packed child circles and their parent.

 <a name="size" href="Pack-Layout#wiki-size">#</a> pack.<b>size</b>([<i>size</i>])